Skip to content

 export OPENAI_API_KEY="your-key-here"

-python scripts/eval/run_experiment.py data/eval/configs/my_experiment.yaml
+python scripts/eval/experiment/run_experiment.py data/eval/configs/my_experiment.yaml

 The experiment runner will: